Eventually Constant and stagnating functions in non-Lindel\"of spaces: and

 It seems difficult to significantly weaken the hypothesis about $G_\delta$ points in Theorem \ref{thm1EC}, as the simple next example shows. \begin{example} The quotient space $Y=\omega_1/\Lambda$ (where $\Lambda$ is the subspace of limit ordinals) is Fr\'echet-Urysohn (hence $C$-closed), compact (hence isocompact), but $\mathsf{EC}(\omega_1,Y)$ does not hold, as shown by the quotient map. \end{example} This example is also treated in \cite[Ex.
 4.2.42]{MardaniThesis}.
-The only non-isolated point of $Y$ is not a $G_\delta$ due to the pressing down lemma (see any book on set theory, e.g. \cite[Lemma 6.15]{Kunen}).
+The only non-isolated point of $Y$ is not a $G_\delta$ due to the pressing down lemma (also known as Fodor's theorem, see any book on set theory, e.g. \cite[Lemma 6.15]{Kunen}).